ZayneOswalt/AzureVM-AD/README.md

 <br />

 <p>
 Log into "Client-1" as the original admin user (the one you created with the VM).
-Search "Settings" and open it, click "About", click "Rename this pc (advanced)".
-A window will pop up, click "Change...", click "domain" and enter your domain.
+Search "Settings" and open it, click "About", click "Rename this PC (advanced)".
+A window will pop up, click "Change...", click "Domain" and enter your domain.
 Another window will pop up, log in with a user that has admin privileges.
 </p>
 <p>
 <img src="https://i.imgur.com/kHpYsn6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>